Seasawher/mathlib4-help/docs/attributes.md

 ## builtin_category_parenthesizer
  (builtin) Register a parenthesizer for a syntax category.
+Registers a parenthesizer for a syntax category.

-  [category_parenthesizer cat] registers a declaration of type `Lean.PrettyPrinter.CategoryParenthesizer` for the category `cat`, which is used when parenthesizing calls of `categoryParser cat prec`.
+`@[category_parenthesizer cat]` registers a declaration of type `Lean.PrettyPrinter.CategoryParenthesizer` for the syntax category `cat`, which is used when parenthesizing occurrences of `cat:prec` (`categoryParser cat prec`).
 Implementations should call `maybeParenthesize` with the precedence and `cat`.
-If no category parenthesizer is registered, the category will never be parenthesized, but still be traversed for parenthesizing nested categories.
+If no category parenthesizer is registered, the category will never be parenthesized, but still traversed for parenthesizing nested categories.

 ## builtin_code_action_provider
  (builtin) Use to decorate methods for suggesting code actions.
 This is a low-level interface for making code actions.